Updated: Sep 13

 There is a lot written about humanitarian crises, and refugees - with politics, power, greed etc. I am not a subject matter expert nor would I be able to be over just the course of this journey though I have gained greater awareness which I am grateful for.
 But, at the very outset of all this, I said I wanted to experience and be part of humanity - the good and the bad.
 I wanted to experience directly strength, resilience and survival because I honestly, wholeheartedly lost sight of the meaning behind all those incredibly important attributes.
 I saw all those things at - BBH and the work with Moria.
 I experienced all those things at BBH - and if I had wanted to ever grow as a person emotionally and mentally, it would be through my time being here.

-On one of my days off, I tried to create a connective tissue to my last few months of travel through MENA and this work by taking a contemplative trip to the so-called life jacket graveyard, which does not need more description.
+On one of my days off, I tried to create a connective tissue to my last few months of travel through MENA and this work by taking a contemplative trip to the life jacket graveyard, which, beyond Alan Kurdi is iconic of the tragedies of the migrant crisis.
 Because I was by myself, that was the first time I allowed myself to quietly feel all the repressed emotion I kept in for awhile.
-These people want to survive, even if all the complications of a fucked up world means they are stuck in this camp for who knows how long, and every day back in Toronto I thought about not surviving.
+These people want to survive, even if all the complications of a wicked world means they are stuck in this camp for who knows how long, and every day back at home I thought about not surviving.
 I just wanted to die, to put it plainly.
 And so, my eyes were opened and enlightened through this experience, and I am reminded again that if you are given the privilege, not to ever waste it - to perhaps let a higher power decide when it is your time to go.
-That doesn’t mean I can stop being suicidal if I become suicidal again with the manic depression and bipolar swings, but I have this reminder at the back of my head, spirit and heart always.
+That doesn’t mean I can stop being suicidal if I become suicidal again, but I have this reminder at the back of my head, spirit and heart always.

 If you donate and really have issues about the tax receipt let’s talk about a barter where I can come home come 2020, and do something for you of equivalent value.
 Not a big deal - happy to do so.